sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 - A single, simple command to fully rollback current SONiC configs with to a checkpoint
 - Other commands to list checkpoints, delete checkpoints
 - The patch of updates should follow a standard notation.
 The [JSON Patch (RFC6902)](https://tools.ietf.org/html/rfc6902) notation should be used
-- Config rollback should be with minimum disruption to the device e.g. if reverting ACL updates DHCP should not be affected i.e. hitless rollback
+- Config rollback should be with minimum disruption to the device e.g. if reverting ACL updates DHCP should not be affected i.e. minimum-disruption rollback
 - User should be able to preview the configuration difference before going ahead and committing the configuration changes
 - In case of errors, the system should just report an error and the user should take care of it
-- Only 1 user session can update device config at a time i.e. no concurrent updates to configurations
+- Only one session globally can update device config at a time i.e. no concurrent updates to configurations

 ### 1.1.2 Configuration and Management Requirements
-- All commands should support KLISH CLI style
 - All commands argument to generated using Python-click to provide help menus and other out-of-the box features
 - Only root user must be allowed to execute the commands
+- Non-root users can execute commands with dry-run option
 - Each command must provide the following sub options:
   - "dry-run" Perform a dry-run of the command showing exactly what will be executed on the device, without executing it
   - "verbose" Provide additional information on the steps executed